 Woodland graves offer an alternative, natural form of burial, in which the accumulating graves remain forever, in a newly created forest.
 The area has been planned to recreate traditional woodland, which will provide important environmental benefits for the encouragement and protection of wildlife.

-We are concerned with any form of damage to the environment and recognise that burial facilities can be designed to offer many benefits to wildlife.
+We are concerned by any form of damage to the environment and recognise that burial facilities can be designed to offer many benefits to wildlife.
 The creation of a habitat for wildlife will assist in increasing the amount of birds, mammals, insects and flowers and also provide a burial area for those departed who wish to ‘return to nature’.

 The woodland burial area is located at Woodwells Cemetery.

 Telephone: 01442 228066

 Woodwells Cemetery opened in 1960 and is a lawn cemetery (with lawn headstones), the remainder of the graves are grassed over to permit unimpeded mowing of the grave spaces.